Drive (2019 film)

 Drive is a 2019 Indian Hindi-language action-heist film written, edited and directed by Tarun Mansukhani and produced by Hiroo Yash Johar, Karan Johar and Apoorva Mehta under Dharma Productions.
 Starring Sushant Singh Rajput, Jacqueline Fernandez, Vikramjeet Virk, Sapna Pabbi, Pankaj Tripathi and Boman Irani the story of the film revolves around the manhunt for an infamous 'King' for a robbery of 300 kilograms of gold.
 An undercover agent infiltrates a street racing gang who is chasing the King.
 The film was scheduled to release on 7 September 2018, but was pushed to 28 June 2019, ultimately to not see a theatrical release.
-It was directly released on Netflix on 1 November 2019.
-It marked the last film of Rajput before his death on 14 June 2020.
+It was released on Netflix on 1 November 2019 and marked Rajput's final film appearance before his death on 14 June 2020.

 Plot

 Vibha Singh is a corrupt bureaucrat in the Accounts Department of the Indian Government who pushes many of her clients into giving her the "percentages" of their money which may either have been stolen or confiscated.
 With the support of her assistant Hamid Ibrahim, she continues to do so and hides the money in a basement of the Rashtrapati Bhavan, which is only known to her, and resumes her lifestyle until she receives news from Kirit Ojha, the Honorary Secretary to the Prime Minister, that her help is needed critically by the Prime Minister for a certain task.
 Ojha sends his man, Irfan Ali to work with them and start an investigation from within their department to avoid being caught, as the investigation in question is against the notorious criminal King, who has recently stolen jewels from a jewelry house owner Mr. Mehta, and has claimed that his next target would be the Rashtrapati Bhavan.
 For the same, a hacker from the technical department, named Raj Naik, is chosen to decipher messages of the gang.